Quantitative Morphology of Galactic Cirrus in Deep Optical Imaging: Introduction

 Existing characterizations of optical Galactic cirrus have focused primarily on their photometric characteristics: surface brightness, colors, and correlations with their IR counterparts. ``Pixel-by-pixel'' correlations, however, necessitate downgrading high-resolution data to the lower resolution of the pair and may be non-linear.
 Although such correlation encodes important insights on dust physical properties, the spatial coherence information about the hierarchical structures of cirrus is lost, because pixels of the same intensity are binned regardless of whether they are from structures with very different shapes and scales.

-Statistical approaches to characterize the cirrus morphology remain rather limited, but offer an intriguing path forward. \cite{MivilleDeschene2016} found that the angular power spectrum of optical cirrus in deep imaging data from CFHT follows a power law with an index of $\gamma=-2.9$, consistent with Planck and WISE results in the same field.
-They found no break in the power spectrum, as an indication of energy dissipation, down to a physical scale of 0.01 pc. \cite{2021MNRAS.508.5825M} studied the fractal properties of optical and IR cirrus in SDSS Stripe82 and found a mean 2D fractal dimension of 1.69 and 1.38, respectively.
+Statistical approaches to characterize the cirrus morphology remain rather limited but offer an intriguing path forward. \cite{MivilleDeschene2016} found that the angular power spectrum of optical cirrus in deep imaging data from {the Canada France Hawaii Telescope} (CFHT) follows a power law with an index of $\gamma=-2.9$, consistent with Planck and WISE results in the same field.
+They found no break in the power spectrum, as an indication of energy dissipation, down to a physical scale of 0.01 pc. \cite{2021MNRAS.508.5825M} studied the fractal properties of optical and IR cirrus in the {Sloan Digital Sky Survey} (SDSS) Stripe82 field and found a mean 2D fractal dimension of 1.69 and 1.38, respectively.
 They concluded that this difference cannot be attributed solely to differing angular resolutions of optical and IR data and might reflect intrinsic physical differences such as imposed by the scattering phase function.

 In this work, we provide characterizations of the morphology of optical Galactic cirrus using a suite of statistical approaches.
 We place our investigation of optical cirrus in a multi-wavelength context by comparing the morphology of optical cirrus with those of other dust tracers.
 Although cirrus maps from various tracers may appear visually similar, to what extent are they \textit{quantitatively} the same (or different)?
 We address this by seeking ``distribution-to-distribution'' approaches that preserve and extract structural information across a range of scales.
 Furthermore, observations in different wavelengths have varying beam sizes, sensitivity, reduction processes, and systematics.
 We correct these effects where feasible, and where corrections are not feasible, we discuss how these effects could result in different statistics at certain scales.
 The main objectives of this paper are therefore to: \begin{itemize} \item Quantify the spatial coherence of optical Galactic cirrus across a range of angular scales.